w3c/Guide/bp.md

 If the answer “the ship has sailed”, proposers whould explain how they propose to mitigate the situation without turning back the clock, and what a Recommendation Track document could do to improve the situation.
 For example, clearly documenting what already interoperates, and getting broader patent commitments on the interoperable behavior arguably has value.

+### Lead the Web to its full potential?
+Assessing work against the W3C mission statement is the traditional criterion the Team and Director use to evaluate whether to start a working group or advance a a specification.
+It remains the bottom line for Recommendation Track decisions.
+Applying this criterion requires a judgment that balances an aspiration advance the Web with the need for real developers to make the Web work in practice.

 ##Conclusion
 The criteria above suggest that Recommendation Track work begin when there are satisfactory answers to 3 basic questions: